zuvv/Trivia-App-React/README.md

 # Trivia App Built in React 🧠
-Welcome to our Trivia App, crafted with React! 🚀
+Welcome to my Trivia App, crafted with React! 🚀
 All the intriguing questions are curated and stored in a CSV file, then transformed into a JSON format.

 ## Getting Started